apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 ## The Green Party

 Traditionally a protest vote, the Green Party has been getting substantially more attention this election cycle.
-This is due in part to the ever-increasing priority of climate as a critical election issues, but also because Greens have had electoral successes at the municipal and provincial levels in recent years.
+This is due in part to the ever-increasing priority of climate as a critical election issue, but also because Greens have had electoral successes at the municipal and provincial levels in recent years.

 With more attention has come more scrutiny, and for the first time that I’m aware, the Green Party has gotten press for campaign-trail gaffes –  [insufficiently vetting candidates](https://www.cbc.ca/news/politics/green-party-re-vetting-candidates-abortion-quebec-1.5282892), for example.
 Running a truly national campaign is tough.